pydantic/pydantic/docs/concepts/json_schema.md

 """
 ```

+# TODO: this is no longer supported... do we need it to be?

 If you would prefer for the last of your `json_schema_extra` specifications to override the previous ones,
 you can use a `callable` to make more significant changes, including adding or removing keys, or modifying values.
 You can use this pattern if you'd like to mimic the behavior of the `json_schema_extra` overrides present